shivannis/xandr-docs-public/xandr-docs/mobile-sdk/receive-ad-view-status-events-on-android.md

 - `void onAdLoaded(AdView adView)`: Called when an ad has successfully been loaded from the server.
 - `void onAdLoaded(NativeAdResponse nativeAdResponse)`: Called when an ad has successfully been loaded from the server.
 Used for Banner Native ads.
 - `void onAdRequestFailed(AdView adView, ResultCode errorCode)`: Called when an ad request has failed.
-- void onAdImpression (`AdView adView`): Called when an ad impression is observed during a banner or interstitial ad event.
+- void on `AdImpression` (`AdView adView`): Called when an ad impression is observed during a banner or interstitial ad event.

 The example below implements this interface: